Tonkean macaque

 The Tonkean black macaque or Tonkean macaque (Macaca tonkeana) is a species of primate in the family Cercopithecidae.
 It is endemic to central Sulawesi and the nearby Togian Islands in Indonesia.
 It is threatened by habitat loss.
 Widespread mining in central Sulawesi is believed to exacerbating the problems of habitat loss.

-Tonkean Macaques are rather ape-like in appearance, and males are slightly larger than females.
-A handful of matriarchs enforces a relatively fluid and lenient pecking order.
-Tonkean macaques take effort in maintaining harmony in the group and practice conflict resolution to a great degree.
-Despite being pacifists, matrilines remain rigid and unchanging, even if they're relaxed compared to other macaque species.
-However, this peacefulness does not extend to outside troops, and if two tonkean macaque troops cross paths, intense conflicts can arise.
+Tonkean macaques have an ape-like appearance, with males being slightly larger than females.
+A handful of matriarchs enforce a relatively lenient, though stable, pecking order.
+These macaques take significant effort in maintaining harmony within the group and practice conflict resolution to a great degree.
+However, this peacefulness does not extend to outside troops.
+If two tonkean macaque troops cross paths, intense conflicts can arise.

 Behavior

 Communication

 Studies show that male macaques often interacted with each other through facial displays and physical contact.
-High ranking males typically started these interaction.
+High ranking males typically started these interactions.
 These macaques usually interacted with those that were physically close to them most often.
 They use contact calls to communicate with each other able social events, and loudness depends on context and distance of the individual.
 Loud calls are used amongst members of the same social groups to inform other members of position and activity.
 Most calls are from males to other males in the same group.
 There may be differences among groups caused by certain conditions such as size, ecology, and sex.